 By 2027, Gartner predicts that 70 % of new product designs in complex industries will start with a living digital twin.
 Companies that treat digital twins as an “operations thing” risk falling years behind competitors who embed them into the DNA of product development.

 The gap between leaders (Tesla, Airbus, Medtronic) and laggards is already measured in billions of dollars and multiple product cycles.
+Teams investing in predictive maintenance with digital twin services extend that advantage by ensuring fielded products continue to generate design intelligence long after launch.

 Related Content